raviix46/TherapyBot/README.md

-# TherapyBot-
-💬 AI-powered therapy chatbot with symptom checker and FAQ support.

 # 🧠 TherapyBot++ – Your AI Mental Wellness Companion

 Welcome to **TherapyBot++**, an all-in-one mental wellness assistant — thoughtfully crafted to: